-Clifton Presbyterian Church Issue Debris between parking facility and entrance route.
+Kentuck Community Building Issue Debris between parking facility and entrance route makes route potentially inaccessible.
 2010 ADA Standards for Accessible Design Requirements 302.1 Floor and ground surfaces shall be stable, firm, and slip resistant and shall comply with 302.
 Advisory 302.1 General.
 A stable surface is one that remains unchanged by contaminants or applied force, so that when the contaminant or force is removed, the surface returns to its original condition.
 A firm surface resists deformation by either indentations or particles moving on its surface.
 A slip-resistant surface provides sufficient frictional counterforce to the forces exerted in walking to permit safe ambulation.
-Suggestions for ADA Compliance Debris should be kept clear in transition from parking facility to entrance route.
+Suggestions Grass and broken pavement connecting parking for ADA Compliance facility to entrance route should be cleared and paved over.
+Otherwise, mobility mat should be placed over Compliance debris to connect parking facility to entrance route.